faasm/faasm/README.md

 with the underlying host (e.g. using the filesystem and networking).
 The Faasm host interface achieves the same goal as [WASI](https://wasi.dev/), but in a serverless-specific context.

+A preprint of our paper on Faasm can be found [here](https://arxiv.org/abs/2002.09344).

 # Quick start

 You can start a Faasm cluster locally using the `docker-compose.yml` file in the root of the project: